-The funny thing is, almost everyone actually has a skewed perception of the true size of countries thanks to a cartographic technique called the Mercator projection.
-Used just about everywhere, from textbooks to Google Maps, the Mercator projection map is the way most of humanity recognizes the position and size of Earth’s continents.
+Unfortunately, billions of people around the world have a skewed perception of the true size of countries thanks to a cartographic technique called the Mercator projection.
+Used just about everywhere, from classroom wall maps to navigation apps, the Mercator projection is the way most of humanity recognizes the position and size of Earth’s continents.

 The Mercator Projection

 In 1569, the great cartographer, Gerardus Mercator, created a revolutionary new map based on a cylindrical projection.
 The new map was well-suited to nautical navigation since every line on the sphere is a constant course, or loxodrome.
-In modern times, this is particularly useful since the Earth can be depicted as seamless in online mapping applications.
+In modern times, this is particularly useful since the Earth can be depicted in a seamless way in online mapping applications.

-That said, the true sizes of landmasses become increasingly distorted the further away from the equator they get.
-Mercator’s map inadvertently pumps up the sizes of Europe and North America.
+That said, in this projection style, the sizes of landmasses become increasingly distorted the further away from the equator they get.
+One trade-off for the utility of Mercator’s map is that it pumps up the sizes of Europe and North America.
 Visually speaking, Canada and Russia appear to take up approximately 25% of the Earth’s landmass, when in reality they occupy a mere 5%.
-When Antarctica is excluded (as it often is), Canada and Russia’s visual share of landmass jumps to about 40%!
+When Antarctica is excluded (as it often is), Canada and Russia’s visual share of landmass jumps to about 40%.

 Canada is the second largest country in the world, but not by much.
 Here is an “at scale” look at Canada, the United States, and Mexico.